"Dreads" vs. Drones: Paratroopers Invent New Protection for IFVs

 Example of "dreads" protection on a tank

-A paratrooper with the call sign " шпагат" explained that "dreads" are welded onto the places on military equipment where ordinary passive protection cannot be welded due to the design.
-For example, on the front hemisphere of a fighting vehicle
+A paratrooper with the call sign " шпагат " explained that "dreads" are welded onto the places of military equipment where ordinary passive protection cannot be welded due to the design.
+For example, on the front hemisphere of a combat vehicle

-So that FPV drones don't fly at us.
-We can't cover ourselves here with ordinary passive protection, we need our turret to rotate.
+So that FPV drones don't fly to us.
+We can't weld ordinary passive protection here, we need our turret to rotate.
 And this [steel cables] helps us to some extent.

 Call sign шпагат, Russian Armed Forces fighter

 In addition to steel cables, the paratroopers' IFVs were equipped with a frame with a steel mesh and electronic warfare (EW) systems.
-There is thick rubber on the sides, protecting against HEAT rounds.
+There is thick rubber on the sides to protect against HEAT rounds.

 Earlier, www1.ru reported that the manufacturer of T-90M "Proryv" tanks introduced a four-day work week for some employees.